cheerfulstoic/step_wise/README.md

 You might notice that the `step/1` and `map_step/1` functions take function values.
 These can be anonymous (like used above in `map_step`), though errors will be clearer when using function values coming from named functions.

 The `step` and `map_step` functions `rescue` / `catch` anything which bubbles up so that you don't have to.
-All exceptions/throws can be returned as `{:error, _}` tuples so that they can be handled.  `exit`s, however, are *not* caught on purpose because, as [this Elixir guide](https://elixir-lang.org/getting-started/try-catch-and-rescue.html#exits) says: "exit signals are an important part of the fault tolerant system provided by the Erlang VM..."
+All exceptions/throws will be returned as `{:error, _}` tuples so that they can be handled.  `exit`s, however, are *not* caught on purpose because, as [this Elixir guide](https://elixir-lang.org/getting-started/try-catch-and-rescue.html#exits) says: "exit signals are an important part of the fault tolerant system provided by the Erlang VM..."

-`{:error, _}` tuples will always be returned with Exception values (i.e. all `{:error, _}` tuples returned which don't have exceptions will be wrapped).
+`{:error, _}` tuples will always be returned with Exception values (all `{:error, _}` tuples without exceptions will be wrapped).
 This means that you can:

  * ...call `Exception.message` to get a string
  * ...`raise` the exception value if you want to raise the error